Artanisx/proto-reverie/README.md

 ## Tutorial Progress
 Episode 13: https://www.youtube.com/watch?v=X-Sym6xo0KQ

-Time Index: 0:44:34
+Time Index: 1:08:53

-What: after completing the shader
+What: after completing the spike trap

+WARNING: There's a bug.
+When enemies die they are launched into orbit!!!
+Error with skeleton?

 Next Episode will be 14: https://www.youtube.com/watch?v=tEl8e0cRaRk